azurecitadel/azurecitadel/content/network/_index.md

 ## Introduction

-A selection of labs for Azure Network.
+A series of sequential labs to take you through the basics of Azure Networking.

 ## Labs